Skip to content

 block_identifier x City block name

-type x The type of energy produced: "heat" or "cool" without parentheses
+type x The type of energy produced: "heat" or "cool" without quotation marks

-alternative_name x The alternative which the given values refer to (normally "Base" without parentheses)
+alternative_name x The alternative which the given values refer to (normally "Base" without quotation marks)

 unit_capacity x The capacity of one subunit (e.g. kilowatts).
 Normally here one enters the time series for the capacity factor of the unit.